Women's Super League round-up: Man City climb top as Lauren Hemp inspires another comeback

-Lauren Hemp scores one and assists another as Man City climb top of the WSL with a 2-1 win over Aston Villa; Liverpool vs Crystal Palace, Leicester vs Everton, West Ham vs Arsenal and Chelsea vs Tottenham to follow on Sunday
+Lauren Hemp scores one and assists another as Man City climb top of the WSL with a 2-1 win over Aston Villa; Mariona Caldentay and Rosa Kafaji help Arsenal to first WSL win since Jonas Eidevall's exit; Liverpool held by impressive Crystal Palace; Leicester beat Everton

 Lauren Hemp played a starring role as Man City came from behind to beat Aston Villa 2-1 and climb top of the Women's Super League.